 Then we visit the recently opened Parque da Grená which consists of 18 hectares of forest.
 A boarded walkway through the forest takes us past a waterfall and the ruins of an 1858 manor house.

 Following a picnic lunch on the banks of the Lagoa das Furnas, we take a walk around the José do Canto Woodland garden.
 José do Canto (1820-1898) also founded the botanical garden in Ponta Delgada.
 Established in the mid-19th century, the garden features a camellia walkway, Fern Glade and the charming Chapel of Nossa Senhora das Vitóras.
 Dedicated to Our Lady of the Victories, the chapel was erected by José do Canto following the terminal illness of his beloved wife.
 W also visit the award-winning Furnas Monitoring and Research Centre (CMIF) which is dedicated to disseminating the history and evolution of the Furnas Volcano and the protection of the lagoon’s ecosystems.

 We end the day with some free time to explore Furnas village which features thirty springs, each of differing temperatures and mineral compositions.
-You may also wish to swim in the hotel’s thermal waters.
-Tonight, we sample the cozidos at Terra Nostra Restaurant.
+You may also wish to swim again in the hotel’s thermal waters.
+Tonight, we enjoy dinner at Terra Nostra Restaurant.
 (Overnight Furnas, São Miguel) BLD

 Ponta Delgada, São Miguel Island, Azores - 2 nights

-Day 9: Sunday 28 May, São Miguel: Furnas – Caldeira das Sete Cidades – Ponta Delgada
+Day 9: Sunday 26 May, São Miguel: Furnas – Ribeira Grande – Caldeira das Sete Cidades – Ponta Delgada

 - Miradouro do Pico do Ferro